When and where do you have to wear a face covering?

 - A “private room or space” is a room where a person is alone with the door closed.
-A cubicle is not considered a private space unless it has a door that is closed and cubicle walls of sufficient height to be above full head height.
+A cubicle is not considered a private space unless it has a door that is closed and cubicle walls of sufficient height that are above full head height.
 If the occupant’s head will extend beyond the top of the cubical, a face covering must be worn.
-Regardless of the presence of a door or cubicle wall height, a face covering is not required in one’s office or cube while eating or drinking, however, the occupant must be seated.
+Regardless of the presence of a door or cubicle wall height, a face covering is not required in one’s office or cubicle while eating or drinking, but the occupant must be seated.

 What does the university consider a face covering?